 by Dr. Ernie Ward

-According to the latest veterinary surveys, over half our nation’s dogs and cats are overweight.
-This means almost 90 million pets are at risk for developing crippling arthritis, debilitating diabetes, catastrophic kidney and heart disease, high blood pressure and many forms of cancer.
-How can you slim down your super-sized pet, keep them fit and reduce their risk of developing many serious diseases?
-The answer may be easier than you think.
-Try these seven tips to trim excess pounds from your pet and keep them trim.
+According to the latest veterinary surveys, over half our nation’s dogs and cats are overweight or have obesity.
+This equals almost 90 million pets are at risk for developing crippling arthritis, debilitating diabetes, catastrophic kidney and heart disease, high blood pressure and many forms of cancer.
+Here are few simple ways to help your pet reach its healthy weight:

 1) Calculate Calories

 If you don’t know how many calories your pet needs each day, you don’t know how much to feed.
 And don’t think you can trust the bag; feeding guides are formulated for adult, un-spayed or un-neutered active dogs and cats.
-That means if you have an older, spayed or neutered indoor lap potato you’ll probably be feeding 20% to 30% too much if you follow the food’s instructions.
+That means if you have an older, spayed or neutered lightly active dog or cat, you’ll probably be feeding 20% to 30% too much if you follow the food’s instructions.
 Instead, ask your veterinarian to calculate the proper number of calories your pet needs each day.
-Another good starting point is to use this formula: Divide your pet’s weight by 2.2.
-Multiply this figure times 30.
-Add 70 and you’ve got a general idea of how many calories you should be feeding a typical inactive, indoor spayed or neutered dog or cat. ** [(pet’s weight in lbs/2.2) x 30] +70] ** Of course, each pet’s metabolism is different so be sure to consult your veterinarian before starting a diet.

 2) Measure Meals

-A pet owner’s single greatest tool in the fight against excess weight is a measuring cup.
+A pet owner’s single greatest tool in the fight against weight gain is a food scale or measuring cup.
 Too many pet owners simply fill the bowl or guesstimate how much they’re feeding.
 Even worse, some pets, especially cats, are fed an “all-day buffet” that results from the “just keep the bowl full” feeding method.

 The Association for Pet Obesity Prevention has done studies to show that feeding as few as ten extra tiny kibbles of food per day can add up to a pound of weight gain per year in indoor cats and small dogs.
-After you calculate how many calories your pet needs, determine how much food you should feed each meal – and measure it.
+After your veterinarian calculates how many calories your pet needs each day, determine how much food you should feed each meal – and measure it.

 The best way to precisely measure your pet's food is by weighing it.
 An inexpensive kitchen scale can allow you to accurately provide the proper amount of nutrition - and calories - for your dog or cat.
-Once you weigh your pet's food a few times, you'll discover it takes no more time than using the good 'ol measuring cups - and is heaps more accurate!
+Once you weigh your pet's food a few times, you'll discover it takes no more time than using measuring cups - and is much more accurate!

 Canned food is another option for carefully measuring calories.
 Because you know the exact number of calories in each can, you're at less risk of accidental overfeeding.
 I also prefer many canned (or home-prepared) meals because the protein and fat content are typically higher than dry, extruded kibble.